Close your eyes. Open your ears. Hear the song given to my heart.

 88 keys stepping in timeless rhythm.
 Marching, climbing dutifully.
 The silence in between each note filled with the graceful harp, stunning and wise.

-Can hear hear the happy flute flutter by?
+Can you hear the happy flute flutter by?
 Tiptoeing it’s way to the clarity of the clarinets.
 Their sound so clear and conscise.

 The French horn making it’s sorrowful, confused cry…clings to the tempo to try to keep up.
 Little does it know it soon has a solo that can only be filled by it’s distinct sound.